 Honestly, teaching students to read is one of your biggest responsibilities, and yet for some reason it is one of the things we learn the least in university or education programs.

 If your school or district provides any type of professional development in this area, we HIGHLY recommend signing up for everything you can.
 Yes, writing the sub plans is work, but you will need a foundation to help your students.
-You can get Emergency Sub Plans just in case.
+You can get our Emergency Sub Plans just in case.
 The plans are alreay written for you.
 We have set for grades 4-6 called Hoaxes and Ogopogos which can be found in our TpT Store or Brain Ninjas Shop.
 Sticky Situations which can be found in our TpT Store or Brain Ninjas Shop.
 Our set for grades 3-4 is called Video Games and it can be found in our TpT Store or Brain Ninjas Shop.

 Reading is taught in younger grades, so you won’t have to worry about it in older grades.